kubevirt/vAdvisor/README.md

 |`shutdown_events`    |Include shutdown events                        | false             |
 |`pmsuspended_events` |Include power management suspended events      | false             |
 |`crashed_events`     |Include crash events                           | false             |

+### Specifications

+VM Specifications are exposed at `/api/v1.0/specs`.
+It will return an array of all discovered VMs with their Libvirt XML specifcations translated into JSON.

+To query for a specific VM use the endpoint `/api/v1.0/specs/<id>` where `id` can either be the UUID or the name of a VM.